How to Auto Backup Excel File (2 Easy Methods)

 Handy Approaches to Auto Backup Excel File

-• If a file already exists, choose Yes to Replace the existing file.
+• Choose Yes to Replace the existing file.

 Handy Approaches to Auto Backup Excel File

-• As a result, a backup file with the name “Backup of” and the current worksheet name will be produced, as seen in the figure below.
+• The name “Backup of” and the current worksheet name will be produced, as seen in the figure below.

 Handy Approaches to Auto Backup Excel File